Feature request #3843

 Having that would completely replace my current hack described in issue #3796 for having multiple, optionally visible, labels per layer.

-#13 Updated by Schalk Grobbelaar over 2 years ago
+#13 Updated by Schalk Grobbelaar almost 3 years ago

 Gavin Fleming wrote:

 another use case: labelling property boundaries with bearing above the line and distance below the line.
 At the moment the layer has to be brought in twice to do this.

 Agree Gavin.
 This issue was opened 4 years ago and up to today it is still missing.
 I use this a lot and that is the thing that I talked about in that meeting with you and Tim where QGIS is lacking a lot of powerful SLD functions.
 In my use case: I, for example have different Rules based on different scales.
 Lets say I have a Layer (Provinces) that contains 2 fields (abbr and prov_name).
 I start of by showing the abbreviation field (abbr) as the label (Rule 1) and as the user zooms in he/she sees the prov_name (Rule 2) on another scale.
 This cannot be done in QGIS, only in Geoserver by editing the XML by hand (which takes a lot of time).
 The only thing missing here is to have an interface where you can also set label settings per rule which creates the <se:TextSymbolizer> under <se:Rule>.